ianclemence/bb-strategy/README.md

 - `rsiLowerLevel` (default: `35`): The oversold level of the RSI indicator.
 - `rsiUpperLevel` (default: `65`): The overbought level of the RSI indicator.

-## Initialization and Deinitialization Functions

-The algorithm uses the following initialization and deinitialization functions:

-- `OnInit()`: This function is called when the algorithm is initialized.
-It returns `INIT_SUCCEEDED` if initialization is successful.
-- `OnDeinit(reason)`: This function is called when the algorithm is deinitialized.
-It does not return anything.

 ## Trading Rules

 The strategy enters a long position if the following conditions are